High-Depth/Bagginz/README.md

 # Bagginz
+Still working on this shit, so it doesnt work.
+My first plugin, leave me alone lol.
 A Dalamud plugin for FFXIV that adds quick deposit/withdraw options to the chocobo saddlebag via right-click context menu.

 ## Features